Main topic areas:

 Applying for grad school and scholarships (& letters of recommendation more generally)

-- KI Thinking about grad school? web page
+- Review the KI Thinking about grad school? web page.

 - KI Resources & Services

-- First point of contact: Jess Martinson - KI Undergraduate Advisor
+- first point of contact: Solène Jollivet, KI Undergraduate Advisor

-- Vanessa Schweizer - Associate Chair, Undergraduate Studies
+- alternative contact: Vanessa Schweizer, KI Associate Chair, Undergraduate Studies